10 Best Video Doorbell Cameras of 2025, Lab-Tested and Reviewed

 But if you’re a big fan of Apple products, this doorbell will work quite well for you.
 In our tests, it receives a strong score for video quality and excellent scores for data security and response time for alerts and loading live feeds.
 It receives a decent score for its included smart features, but its data privacy isn’t very good.
 Its other features include activity zones, facial recognition, and a night light for color night vision.

 One of the smallest (and least expensive!) doorbell cameras you can buy, the TP-Link Tapo D130 offers a bunch of features without a subscription.
 They include 24/7 recording with local video storage on a microSD card, AI object recognition (for people, vehicles, packages, and pets), activity zones, and color night vision.
 In our tests, it receives strong scores across the board, with high scores for response time and its many included smart features.
-Its only weak spot is data privacy, but that’s common among video doorbells.
+Its only weak spot is data privacy, but that’s common among doorbell cameras.
 This TP-Link model requires low-voltage doorbell wiring for power, but it can’t ring your home’s existing doorbell chime.
 Instead, it comes with a wireless plug-in chime in the box.

 How Consumer Reports Tests Video Doorbell Cameras